ShubikB/EmployeeManagementSystem/README.md

     After compilation, run:

     ```bash
-    java -cp bin service.EmployeeManagementSystem
+    java -cp bin Main
     ```

-    This command runs the main application class from the compiled files.
+    This command runs the main application class, which will prompt you to choose between the Text-Based Interface (TBI) and the Graphical User Interface (GUI).

-    Note: The compile command only needs to be run when you make changes to the source code.
-The run command needs to be executed each time you want to start the program.
+6.  **Compile and Run Tests:**
+    To ensure the application's logic is working correctly, you can compile and run the unit tests.

+    **a.
+Compile Tests:**

+    ```bash
+    javac -d bin -cp "bin;lib/junit-platform-console-standalone-1.10.2.jar" src/models/*.java src/util/*.java src/service/*.java test/service/*.java
+    ```

+    **b.
+Run Tests:**

+    ```bash
+    java -jar lib/junit-platform-console-standalone-1.10.2.jar --class-path bin --scan-class-path
+    ```

+    You should see output indicating that all tests have passed successfully.

 ## Contributors